brianhdk/integration-service/README.md

     }
 }
 ```

-Will register "CustomDb" as a Custom Connection for it to be used everywhere.
-The example below illustrates how to use it from a Task.
+Now that you've added "CustomDb" as a Custom Connection, let's see an example on how to use it from a Task.

 ```c#
 using System.Data;